Start Kestra using a single Docker container.

 Add custom plugins to a Docker image

-The above example Dockerfile installs plugins that have already been published to Maven Central.
-If you are developing a custom plugin, make sure to build it.
+The above Dockerfile installs plugins that have already been published to Maven Central.
+If you are developing a custom plugin, make sure to build it following our plugin developer guide.
 Once the shadowJar is built, add it to the plugins directory:

 dockerfile